YinHK-gameDev/unity-learn/scripting cheestsheet/Attributes/README.md

 Attributes are **markers that can be placed above a class, property or function in a script to indicate special behaviour**.

+Attributes are used in C# to convey declarative information or metadata about various code elements such as methods, assemblies, properties, types, etc.

+Attributes are added to the code by using a declarative tag that is placed using **square brackets ([ ])** on top of the required code element.